tlhackque/BlockCountries/README.md

 * Use -conntrack if you see warnings (or errors)
 * Add -passive to use passive FTP connection when getting registry data.
 This usually traverses firewalls more easily.

+V2.4 Documentation updates, no functional changes.
+* Clarify -permitonly and rules placement/priorities

 #Dependencies:
 The script uses the following Perl library modules, available from CPAN (or in the base Perl distribution).
 Those preceeded by # are only used if a particular command requires them.

 If you are unfamiliar with Perl, you may want to use the bcinstall bash script, which will determine whether they (and Perl) are installed.